What is Licorice? Licorice Root Benefits and Side Effects

 - You can have it in the form of licorice powder, capsules, tablets, and more

-Use of the root of the licorice plant is one of the oldest and most popular herbal remedies.
+The use of root of the licorice plant is one of the oldest and most popular herbal remedies.
 Since it has a sweet flavor, it is also widely used in drinks, candies, and certain medicines.
 Licorice root is used to treat heartburn, eczema, and ulcers.
 It is available in various forms such as licorice powder, tablets, capsules, and more.
 Read more on what is licorice and its health benefits.

 Though licorice is generally safe, having too much of it can lead to severe side effects including poisoning.
 Read on to get a better understanding of licorice root benefits for your health and its side effects.